decentech/tutorials/riot.im-beta-setup.md

 # What's So Innovative About It?
 Originally launched at Decentralized Web Summit in Jun 2016, as Vector, Riot allows you to own your own data.
 It's a bridge between the sea of communication apps.

-Unlike Signal, Riot is not tied to a telephone number or the Google Play framework.
+Unlike Signal, Riot is not tied to your telephone number or the Android's 'Google Play' framework.

 # What's the Riot Stance on Privacy?
 We stand behind the idea that all of us should have the right to control our online data and that sharing this data is a choice.
 We will not contribute to the ever growing belief that simply because something is free that by default you should give up your right to privacy.